 Meditation has the power to transform your life in a way that is unimaginably magical.
 This I know from direct experience.
 God has no religion anymore than the wind or sun does.
 However, the love that pervades this universe is knowable…in fact…it is who we are.
-Even for the atheist, it is indisputable that meditation has transformative powers.
+Even for the atheist, research has shown that the transformative powers of meditation are indisputable.
+From pain management to the regulation of emotions, meditation works.
 Regardless if you are looking for a little peace and stress relief or if you are searching to discover the magnificent and powerful energy that dwells within you, meditation is a benevolent and beneficial practice that heals and strengthens.

 Meditation is a practice to enjoy.
-Playing golf, violin, piano, and anything that requires skill is not as fun in the beginning.
+Whether playing golf or violin, anything that requires skill is not as fun in the beginning.
 Meditation is no different.
 However, if you are fortunate enough to really commit to the practice, over time it will yield great fruit.
 People sometimes ask me, “Why do you meditate?”
 And I say, “For the same reason a surfer surfs or a singer sings…the bliss is incomparable.
 I meditate because I love to meditate.”
 However, this was not true in the beginning…it took some work and commitment to really enjoy the practice.

 - Find a time and a place when you won’t be disturbed.
 I have to meditate before the family is awake or after they are in bed.
 The best time to meditate is between 3 and 6 am because much of the world is quiet.